chaoss/website/prototype/metrics-evo-rc.md

 | Issues_Closed | Waht are the number of issues related to the source code that were closed? | [Link]()

 **Goal:**
-Efficiency: Learn how effective new code is merged into the code base.
+Efficiency - Learn how effective new code is merged into the code base.

 Question: How efficient is the project in **reviewing** proposed changes to the code, during a certain time period?